bradenwagstaff/TechnicalWritingInstructions/README.md

 ## Description
 The purpose of these instructions is to teach you how to navigate the terminal and create a simple Python program.
 This is a basic introduction to the terminal and Python programming.

+## Materials
+To complete this tutorial successfully, you will need to have the following:
+- A computer with a UNIX-terminal open.
+Any Mac or Linux terminal will work.
+> If you are using Windows, you must use the Windows Subsystem for Linux (WSL) or terminal emulator such as Git Bash.
+- Your machine must have python installed

 ## Steps

 Learn to navigate the terminal.